Nandakishore695/Basic-React-Example-For-Beginner/README.md

   - useEffect(() => {})
   - useEffect(() => { return () => {} }, [])

-**25.What does mean super keyword in React?**
+**25. What does mean super keyword in React?**
-- Super keyword is used to call the constructor of its parent class to access the parent's properties and methods in child class(inheritance concept).
+- Super keyword is used to call the constructor of its parent class to access the parent's properties and methods in the child class(inheritance concept).

 **26.Difference between state and props?**
 - State refers to the internal data of a component that can change over time, while props are used to pass data between components.

-**27.What is React Fiber?**
+**27. What is React Fiber?**

 **Current Version of Redux - 5.0.1**

 **1.What is Redux in React?**
-- Redux is JavaScript library for managing and centralizing application the state.
+- Redux is a JavaScript library for managing and centralizing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.

 # Npm vs Yarn different between

-**1.What is NPM?**
+**1. What is NPM?**
-- NPM known for Node Package Manager.
+- NPM is known for Node Package Manager.
 NPM is the popular JavaScript package manager It is installed automatically whenever we install Node.js on our system.
 - It was created in 2009 by Isaac Schlueter.
 NPM uses a file called package.json to store the metadata of your project, such as name, version, dependencies, scripts, etc. It also creates a folder called node_modules where it stores the installed packages.
 - so, you must have an internet connection to install packages.
 So, the versions of packages installed on different machines may vary.

 **What is Yarn?**
-- Yarn is package manager developed by Facebook in 2016.
+- Yarn is a package manager developed by Facebook in 2016.
 It is another package manager for the JavaScript developer.
 Yarn provides speed, consistency, stability, and security as an alternative to NPM.
-- It also uses the same package.json file as NPM, but it adds another file called yarn.lock
+- It also uses the same package.json file as NPM, but it adds another file called yarn. lock
 - Yarn uses a lockfile to ensure that all packages are installed in the same versions across different machines, and it also uses checksums to verify the integrity of packages.
 It also has an offline mode, which allows you to install packages without an internet connection.

 **What is Pnpm?**
 - PNPM stands for Performant Node Package Manager.
-It is another alternative package manager it was created in 2016 by Zoltan Kochan.
+It is another alternative package manager that was created in 2016 by Zoltan Kochan.
 It was designed to be faster, lighter, and more secure than both NPM and YARN.
-- It also uses the same package.json file as NPM and YARN, but it adds another file called pnpm-lock.yaml
+- It also uses the same package.json file as NPM and YARN, but it adds another file called pnpm-lock. yaml